sarabenali88/IoT/docs/embedded/technical_documentation.md

 ## Wiring diagram

 Below you will find the Wiring diagram of my project.
-This wiring diagram is created for others who want to recreate my project and want to see a reference of how the parts are connected on the breadboard.
+This wiring diagram is created for others who want to recreate my project and want to see a reference of how the parts are connected on the breadboard and the Wemos.
+This device is powered by a USB c cable.

 ![wiring_diagram_arduino](../assets/final_wiring_diagram.png)